 A customer support database holding nearly 250 million Microsoft customer records was left unprotected on the web.
 Microsoft’s exposed database disclosed email addresses, IP addresses, and support case details.
 Microsoft says the database did not include any other personal information.

 150 million, February 2018

-An estimated 150 million users of the food and nutrition app, MyFitnessPal which owned by Under Armour, had their usernames, email addresses, and hashed passwords stolen in the data breach––a hashed password has been coded using an algorithm.
-A hacker would have to figure out the key to decode passwords.
-Fortunately, no payment information was compromised in the data breach and the app doesn’t collect social security numbers or driver’s license numbers.
-The breach happened in February of 2018 and was discovered by Under Armour on March 25, 2018.
+An estimated 150 million users of the food and nutrition app MyFitnessPal, which was previously owned by Under Armour through late 2020, had their usernames, email addresses, and hashed passwords stolen in the data breach.
+Fortunately, no payment information was compromised in the data breach, and the app doesn’t collect social security numbers or driver’s license numbers.
+The breach happened in February 2018 and was discovered by Under Armour on March 25, 2018.

 145 million, between February and early March 2014

 Between late February and early March 2014, a hacker breached eBay using compromised employee log-in credentials.
 The hacker was able to gain access to encrypted passwords and personal information including names, email addresses, physical addresses, phone numbers, and dates of birth.
 There was no evidence that financial and credit card information was stolen during the data breach.

 130 million in 2008 & 2,200 in 2015

 Heartland Payment Systems has suffered a data breach twice since the 2000s.
 The most significant occurred in 2008 when information on up to 130 million credit and debit cards were stolen.
 The company was breached again in 2015.
 That time 2,200 individuals may have had their personal information compromised when company hardware was stolen in a burglary.
 The compromised information may have included Social Security numbers and bank account information.

 110 million, November 27 - December 15, 2013